IgniteUI/igniteui-docfx/docfx_project/components/list.md

 <div class="divider--half"></div>

 ###List Header
-_Child component of Igx-List, that represents a single non-interactable item, that is used as a header of the following items.
+_Child component of Igx-List, which represents a single non-interactable `item` that is used as a header of the following items.
 The header implements `IListChild` interface._

 #### Header Properties
 - `index` - The index of header in children array
 <div class="divider--half"></div>

 ###List Item
-_Child component of Igx-List, that represents a single interactable item.
+_Child component of Igx-List, which represents a single interactable item.
 Its content can be text or any other HTML content.
 The item implements `IListChild` interface._

 #### Item Properties
 - `index` - The index of item in children array
 - `hidden` - Determines whether the item should be displayed
-- `panState` - Gets the items pan state
+- `panState` - Gets the item's pan state
-- `options` - Defines the options of particular list item, that will be displayed on item swipe (pan)
+- `options` - Defines the options of the particular list item that will be displayed on item swipe (pan)
 <div class="divider--half"></div>